HariSekhon/Knowledge-Base/python.md

 ## Libraries

+Some libraries you may find useful.

-You can see these used throughout these GitHub repos:
+You can see most of these used throughout my GitHub repos, eg:

 - [HariSekhon/DevOps-Python-tools](https://github.com/HariSekhon/DevOps-Python-tools)
 - [HariSekhon/Nagios-Plugins](https://github.com/HariSekhon/Nagios-Plugins)